UCObservatories/lick_searchable_archive/doc/developer/deployment.rst

     pip install requests

 Packages needed for deploying
-    pip install sphinx
-    sudo apt install ansible
+    pip install sphinx TODO, is this needed? sudo apt install ansible

-In addition the following packages are used on the development machine, but might be good to install to keep IDEs looking for imports happy::
+In addition the following packages are not used on the development machine, but might be good to install to keep IDEs looking for imports happy::

     pip install Celery